MikeG621/YOGEME/Readme.md

 - (XWA) Added Flightgroup Handicap, "More Arr/Dep" tab.
 - (XWA) Added Messages Type, Speaker Header, Special Meaning.
 Don't know what they do.
 - (XWA) Added Global Goals Trigger Points and Delay.
 - (TIE-XWA) Some orders now have a Delay variable, but may or may not have a real effect.
-This is based on the format spec, not the exectuable.
+This is based on the format spec, not the executable.
 ---
 ### Additional Information
 #### Dependencies